 - First, get any signatures you can in accordance with the rules.
 You may find enough and that is always preferable.
-Faxed and emailed signatures are acceptable provided hard copies follow by regular mail.
+Faxed and emailed signatures are acceptable provided they are legible on receipt.
 Remember, waivers are an exception and not designed to make getting signatures more convenient.

 - Members who do not strictly comply with the sponsorship criteria could nonetheless sign your application form.
 If necessary, they should send a cover letter justifying their sponsorship.
 This may be acceptable provided these members have worked with you and have the requisite language combination.

 - You may add signatures from members who have taken relay from you and can attest to your quality.

 - If you are having trouble even finding people who have taken relay from you, ask a colleague to at least listen to you - and sign stating that fact.
 For example, if you work between Chinese (A) and Japanese (B), you could ask a Japanese (A) colleague to listen to you into Japanese and sign for your B, and you could ask a Chinese (A) colleague without Japanese to listen to your output and vouch for your Chinese A. The important thing here is that colleagues hear you work - after all, the classification system is for interpreting skill.